Motorcycle Accident Lawyers Serving Asheville, NC

 - Emotional distress

-Being involved in a motorcycle accident is very scary, and accident victims don’t often know what to do next.
 It’s important that any biker understands the proper steps to take after an accident.
-What happens in the moments following a crash could greatly affect your claim for compensation after the accident.
+What happens in the moments after a crash could greatly affect your claim for compensation after the accident.

-Once everyone involved has safely moved themselves and their vehicles out of the roadway, you need to exchange information with all drivers involved in the accident.
-Write down their names, addresses, phone numbers, licenses numbers, and insurance information.
-You can use the camera on your phone to snap pictures of their documents such as their driver’s license and insurance card.
-If there were witnesses to the accident, also get their contact information.
+- Once everyone involved has safely moved themselves and their vehicles out of the roadway, you need to exchange information with all drivers involved.
+Write down their names, addresses, phone numbers, license numbers, and insurance information.
+If there were witnesses, also get their contact information.

-In North Carolina, it is required by law to report any accident that results in death, bodily injury, or property damage.
-When an officer arrives at the scene, write down the name and badge number.
-Also make sure that they document any damage including your injuries, damage to your bike, and anything else, such as torn clothing.
+- In North Carolina, it’s required by law to report any accident that results in death, bodily injury, or property damage.
+When an officer arrives at the scene, write down their name and badge number.
+Also make sure they document any damage, including your injuries, damage to your bike, and anything else, such as torn clothing.

-While waiting for the police to arrive, document the scene as much as possible.
-Take down the location of the accident, the nearest intersection or mile marker, how the accident happened, where the accident happened, and when the accident happened.
-Make note of the road conditions, speed limits, the weather conditions, lighting, and the direction the vehicles involved were traveling in.
-If you are too injured to do this yourself, ask a bystander if they can help you.
+- Document the scene as much as possible.
+Note the location of the accident, the nearest intersection or mile marker, how the accident happened, where it happened, and when it happened.
+Make note of the road conditions, speed limits, weather conditions, lighting, and the direction the vehicles involved were traveling in.

-After the police tell you it’s okay to leave the scene, you then must get medical treatment as soon as possible.
-This is not only to ensure your injuries are treated swiftly, but also to protect your claim.
-If your injuries required emergency treatment, it is quite likely that you would have been taken by ambulance to the ER before dealing with the police or completing other steps on this list.
+- After the police tell you it’s okay to leave the scene, you must then get medical treatment as soon as possible.
+This is not only to ensure your injuries are treated swiftly but also to protect your claim.

-Once your injuries have been treated and stabilized, you need to speak to a motorcycle accident attorney in Asheville.
-The insurance company of the at-fault driving will contact you very soon, and you don’t want to speak to them without having legal representation first.
+- Once your injuries have been treated and stabilized, you need to speak to a motorcycle accident attorney in Asheville.
+The at-fault driver’s insurance company will contact you very soon, and you don’t want to speak to them without having legal representation first.

-In addition to trying to recover physically from your injuries and dealing with medical bills, the insurance adjuster presents another stressful component of motorcycle accidents.
-Interactions with adjusters are tricky because they are trying to find any way to blame you for the accident.
-If they are successful, they could deny your claim altogether.
-To prevent this from happening, you need to keep the following tips in mind.
+Interactions with adjusters are tricky because they’re trying to find any way to blame you for the accident.
+If they’re successful, they could deny your claim altogether.
+To prevent this, you need to keep the following tips in mind.

-First, stay organized at all times.
-Immediately after your accident, you should start compiling an accident file.
-In this you should keep any paperwork, documentation, and records relating to the accident and the damages you suffered.
-You should also record all doctor’s visits, medications you are taking, any time lost from work, and journal entries about your injuries and how they are impacting your life.
+- First, stay organized at all times.
+Immediately after your accident, start compiling an accident file.
+Keep any paperwork, documentation, and records relating to the accident and the damages you suffered.

-One of the most important parts of this file is the correspondence you receive from the at-fault driver’s insurance company.
-This can include letters, emails, and even phone conversations.
-If you speak to an adjuster on the phone, make sure to take note of the time and date that you spoke, who you spoke to, and the details of what was discussed.
-This will help you later in case the insurance adjuster says something inaccurate, such as that you never told them about the full extent of your injuries.
+- One of the most important parts of this file is the correspondence you receive from the at-fault driver’s insurance company.
+If you speak to an adjuster on the phone, make note of the time and date that you spoke, who you spoke to, and the details of what was discussed.

-Also, while it’s okay to talk about your accident with certain people such as your family and friends, it’s never a good idea to talk about it on social media.
-In fact, you should stay off social media completely while your claim is pending.
+- It’s never a good idea to talk about your accident on social media.
 Insurance companies will do anything to protect themselves from paying out large settlements, including combing through your social media profiles.
-For example, if you claimed that you suffered a back injury during the accident and you post a picture of yourself carrying your two-year-old niece, the insurance company will use this against you.
+For example, if you claimed you suffered a back injury during the accident and you post a picture of yourself carrying your two-year-old niece, the insurance company will use this against you.

 How Our Asheville Motorcycle Accident Attorneys Can Help